Lecture: Section 15.6 Triple Integrals

 Evaluate $\int_0^{\pi} \int_0^1 \int_0^2 z \cos(y) \,dx \,dz \,dy$.

 This is where things get interesting.
 Most solids are not simple boxes.
-We must define our limits of integration using functions.
+We must define our limits of integration using functions that perfectly map the solid's geometry.

 A general $z$-simple region $E$ bounded by a floor $z=u_1(x,y)$ and a ceiling $z=u_2(x,y)$.
 Its shadow $D$ lies in the $xy$-plane.